-Zurich city centre is vibrant with people lunching in streetside cafes and there is an exciting nightlife too.
+Zurich city center is vibrant with people lunching in streetside cafes and there is an exciting nightlife too.
 All the bars are busy whatever night you decide to go out.
 As you would expect, there are many suited men in Zurich’s restaurants, but the locals are funky and unique.
 The pianist in the Widder Hotel bar must have been in his 60’s, but his snow-white hair reached his waist.
-In fact, if you just take a snapshot of the locals walking the streets, most seemed extremely well presented with the latest fashions, unafraid to mix colours and with “just stepped out of the salon” hairdos.
-Both the men and the women here seemed happy to experiment with unusual styles, colours and length that you won’t find anywhere else.
+In fact, if you just take a snapshot of the locals walking the streets, most seemed extremely well presented with the latest fashions, unafraid to mix colors and with “just stepped out of the salon” hairdos.
+Both the men and the women here seemed happy to experiment with unusual styles, colors, and lengths that you won’t find anywhere else.

 Yes, I can’t quite put my finger on it, but Zurich is a funky town and the Widder hotel is a suitably unique luxury establishment to help you fit right into this whacky place.

 Book the Widder Hotel with our luxury travel concierge and get the following free benefits for FREE: